anthx/anthony-carrick-hugo-blog/content/page/tools-i-use.md

 I’ve been involving myself in a few projects lately, for both work and personal life.
 During these projects, I’ve been thinking about what tools and technologies I use, and to use while I’m in the planning process.
 I’d like to share some of these.

-updated: 29th March 2018 – Git Bash for Mac
+* updated: 29th March 2018 – Git Bash for Mac
-updated: October 2023 - GitHub Codespaces
+* updated: October 2023 - GitHub Codespaces
+* updated on 28th March 2025: Brought over some links from my old Wiki

 Code Editing
 ============